AzureAD/microsoft-authentication-library-for-dotnet/README.md

 ## Contributing

 All code is licensed under the MIT license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
 You can clone the repo and start contributing now.
+We don't follow a strict FIFO queue for submitted pull requests.
+They are reviewed based on priority and complexity.

 ## License